Cars and Air Pollution

 While ozone is not emitted directly from automobiles, the unstable compound is formed in the atmosphere through a complex set of chemical reactions involving hydrocarbons, oxides of nitrogen, and sunlight.
 The rate at which the reactions proceed is related to both temperature and intensity of the sunlight.
 Because of this, problematic ozone levels occur most frequently on hot summer afternoons.

-When ADEQ issues an Ozone Advisory or Alert, we suggest certain voluntary actions to help reduce ozone formation:
+When DEQ issues an Ozone Advisory or Alert, we suggest certain voluntary actions to help reduce ozone formation:

 - Limit automobile use by carpooling, walking or riding the bus.